-Literature that was Variant to Chapter 4 Findings
+Variant Literature Compared to Chapter 4 Findings

 To argue that racism does not exist, has not existed, or does not play a part in U.S. shared history was not only an exercise in futility but also disingenuous and a lie.
 While this study found that middle-class African Americans in Chattanooga, TN, did experience race-related stress and that race-related stress did affect their perception of injustice, Thomas Sowell would have disagreed that a single variable like race-related stress would serve to derail an entire population (Sowell, 2019; Sowell, 1960).
-Sowell would argue that there were many variables that came together to result in an individual or population succeeding or not in the face of racism.
+Sowell would argue that many variables came together to result in an individual or population succeeding or not in the face of racism.
 According to Sowell, no equal distribution existed in any permutation manufactured or naturally occurring.
 Again, this was not to say there had not been considerable abuses by the hegemon.
 Yet, writers like Glenn Loury would also have agreed and “disagreed” with the study results: that a single factor could have been responsible for so much causation.
 One possible way that race and ethnicity might have introduced themselves into the matter was by contrasting behavior in contractual relationships with minority groups by others.
 This introduction might have hindered the ability of minorities to convert their assets into social mobility results.
 This notion was referred to as the discrimination paradigm in the study of Social Mobility (Loury et al., 2005).
 The result that individuals with the attitude that “things will generally be all right with the world” are more inclined to take up activism activities for social change seemed counterintuitive based on the body of literature (Leath & Chavous, 2017).
 On the contrary, the literature implied that those suffering from race-related stress favored social activism and did not believe that everything would be all right with the world.
 Therefore, the two goals of the current study were to add to the literature on socio-political attitudes and to better understand how the variables were related concerning race-related stress and the perception of injustice in the study population.

-Synthesis of Literature:
+Synthesis of Literature

 Based on the literature, there were many reasons why some studies agreed and some disagreed.
 There was no dispute concerning the existence of racism.
 Scholars and societies have come to a consensus in this regard.
 Two prevalent areas where scholars disagreed were the magnitude of the existing effects of racism and egalitarian subjects.
 Scholars had wide-ranging opinions concerning the impact of historic and institutional racism.
 Some believed the effects of racism were as prevalent today as they were during the Jim Crow era (Kendi, 2019), yet not as overt (Dyson, 2020).
 There were those scholars who believed the effects of systemic and institutional racism were not as prevalent in that the ability to achieve or access wealth was no longer the barrier it used to be for people of color (Sowell, 2019).
 Institutional and systemic equality had been “leveled” on the societal playing field.